 SMC has actively supported manatee rehabilitation as a member of the Manatee Rescue and Rehabilitation Partnership (MRP).
-Executive Director Patrick Rose and Dr. Katie Tripp, Director of Science and Conservation, have led various subcommittees of the MRP and Dr. Tripp has co-chaired the Partnership.
+Executive Director Patrick Rose and Save the Manatee Club staff have led various subcommittees of the MRP and co-chaired the Partnership.

 Through the years, SMC has consistently contributed to, and led advocacy efforts, to ensure the essential preservation of much of the state’s funding for the Florida Manatee Critical Care Program, which financially supports the rescue, rehabilitation, release, and monitoring of cold-stressed and injured manatees.
 These funds have treated hundreds of manatees that may have suffered and died without proper treatment.